WOLCOTT/WOOLCOTT/WALCOTT

 HOW TO PARTICIPATE IN THE PROJECT:

 We invite any male Wolcott, Woolcott, Walcott, Walcutt, Woollacott, Willcutt, Wilcott, etc. to participate in our DNA project.
-We especially encourage Woolcotts and Walcots who have other descent than from Henry and John Wolcott of Somerset to help us expand our knowledge of those families.
-Charles Wolcott of Houston TX, who has handled the technical part of the project has recently decided to retire for health reasons, and has selected Charlie Wolcott of London, England to supervise that part of the project.
-His email address is charles.wolcott@mac.com.
+We especially encourage Woolcotts and Walcotts who have other descent than from Henry and John Wolcott of Somerset to help us expand our knowledge of those families.
+Charles Wolcott of Houston TX, who has handled the technical part of the project, recently retired, and has selected Charlie Wolcott of London, England, to supervise that part of the project.
+His email address is charles.wolcott@ mac.com.
 If you are interested in participating in this test, please let Charlie know.

 END OF FILE; return to Wolcott starting page.